TrippleAWap/Sidebar-HUD/readme.md

-This is my first JSON UI pack!
+aThis is my first JSON UI pack!
 It's a simple but useful pack, unlike other pack this one removes all the unused stuff and only has the required changes to the ui!

 **IMPORTANT**

   Actionbar -> Top

   Title -> Sidebar

 **Author .trippleawap**